matthh9797/palmbloo/content/about/about-lulu.md

 ---
 title: "How My Life of Travel Began"
 date: 2023-02-11T17:59:13+08:00
-tags:
+tags: "About"
 tranding: false
 author: "Lulu"
 readTime: "4 min"
-thumbnail: /images/blog/blog-thum-2.png
+thumbnail: /images/about/about-lulu/thumb.jpg
-featureImage: /images/blog/feature-image-04.jpg
+featureImage: /images/about/about-lulu/cover-3.jpg

 author_id: "luana_nicosia"

+summary: >
+   Hi guys my name is Luana and I’m from North Italy.
+Since I can remember I wanted to explore the World.
 profile: >
    I’m from North Italy and I am passionate about videography and photography ...
 ---